Overview

 There are two types of rate laws that we need to learn for AP chemistry:

 What is the difference between the differential rate law and integrated rate law?
 The differential rate law is actually a derivative of the integrated rate law.
-In experients:
+In experiments:

-• differential rate law requires measuring the initial rate of the reaction when different reactant concentrations are present.
+• Differential rate law requires measuring initial rate of thereaction when different reactant concentrations are present.

 In this section, we will look at the integration of 1st, 2nd and 0th order reactions and some interesting graphs that the integration produces.